Robust Distance Covariance: Robustness by transformation

-This raises a question: is it possible to design a bounded transformation $\psi$ which (i) is injective so we keep the independence property, and (ii) is continuous and redescending?
-At first sight this seems impossible: any injective continuous function $\psi: \mathbb{R} \mapsto \mathbb{R}$ has to be strictly monotone, so it cannot be redescending.
+This raises a question: is it possible to design a bounded transformation $\psi$ which (i) is invertible so we keep the independence property, and (ii) is continuous and redescending?
+At first sight this seems impossible: any invertible continuous function $\psi: \mathbb{R} \mapsto \mathbb{R}$ has to be strictly monotone, so it cannot be redescending.
 However, if the goal is to quantify (in)dependence of random variables, we need not stay in one dimension, and can in fact allow the image of $\psi$ to be in $\mathbb{R}^2$.
-This unlocks the possibility of creating a $\psi$-function which is simultaneously continuous, injective, and redescending.
-More precisely, we propose to use the function $\psi_{\biloop}: \mathbb{R} \to \mathbb{R}^2: x \mapsto (u(x),v(x))$ with
+This unlocks the possibility of creating a $\psi$-function which is simultaneously continuous, invertible, and redescending.
+We propose to use the function $\psi_{\biloop}: \mathbb{R} \to \mathbb{R}^2: x \mapsto (u(x),v(x))$ with